Star Wars: Farrah Fawcett and 9 Other Princess Leia Wannabes

 After her 1975 audition, it would be another seven years before she landed her first big screen movie role in 1981's Tootsie.

-Davis will go on to star in Fletch, The Fly, Beetlejuice, Thelma and Louise, and A League of Their Own.
+Some of the Geena Davis movies that did well at the box office include Fletch, The Fly, Beetlejuice, Thelma and Louise, and A League of Their Own.
 She will also spend a year on the small screen in Commander in Chief, and surprise a lot of people when she tried out for the U.S. Olympic Archery team in 1999.

 Glenn Close was approaching 30-years-old when she tried out for the part of the young Princess Leia.
+Her age may have hurt her chances and it's hard to imagine her in the Princes Leia costume, particularly the metal bikini.
 Furthermore, she had no experience on the big screen, her only acting credits from a few stage appearances.
 It would be 1982 and she would be 35 before her first movie role, and that would be appearing with comedian Robin Williams in The World According to Garp.

 Her second movie a year later however, would make up for lost time.
 After playing Sarah in 1983's The Big Chill, Close was nominated for an Academy Award.
 And her third movie was The Natural with Robert Redford where she played Iris, Redford's old girlfriend and mother of the son he never knew he had.